 Stay agile to keep yourself safe in an increasingly digital world.

-Tax Day is Monday, April 15!
+Tax Day is Tuesday, April 15!
 This time of year, scammers may contact you claiming that you owe money to the IRS or that you have unclaimed refunds.
 They can reach you via text, phone call, email or traditional mail.
 The IRS does not initiate contact with taxpayers by email, text or social media to request personal or financial information.
 Do not give out any sensitive information

 over the phone.